cloudmesh/classes/docs/source/i523/2017/index.rst

           paper** that does not require programming.
 This however does not mean that you can skip the other programming assignments.
 Those electing doing the term paper can receive a maximum grade of an A- for the class.

-.. note:: This class will not have any bonus projects as we want that
-          you focus on the class assignments and make them truly outstanding.
+This class will not have any bonus projects as we want that you focus on the class assignments and make them truly outstanding.

 .. comment: